prasanna12510/gamesparks-docs/MARKDOWN/SDK Center/JavaScript SDK.md

      });
 ```

-To initialise against the live servers use the following function:
+To initialize against the live servers use the following function:

 ```
     gamesparks.initLive({